jkim0620/wiki_app/README.md

 ### Overview

-**Web Based CRUD Application - Inspirational Wiki App**
+#### Inspirational Wiki App - A web based CRUD application

 https://project2-wikiapp.herokuapp.com/articles

+--

-My project is an inspirational wiki app for designers and artists or anyone who is in need of artistic inspiration.
+**My project is an inspirational wiki app for designers and artists or anyone who is in need of artistic inspiration.**
 * User can **READ** inspirational articles to be inspired.
 * User can **CREATE** a new article to share their inspiration and insights.
 * User can **UPDATE** the article by editing, or **DELETE** the ones they no longer want.
 * User can **SORT** by categories :
 Art and Design / Architecture / Culture / People

+--

 ##### Screenshot